-Learn just how you could be part of the Olympics with your sewing as well as finding out more about the Quilters Guild – which according to it’s President is for friendship and fun.
+Learn more about the Quilters Guild, which according to its President is for friendship and fun.

-The Quilters’ Guild of the British Isles is an independent registered educational charity which is dedicated to preserving the heritage and craft of quilting and patchwork in the UK.
+The Quilters’ Guild of the British Isles is an independent educational charity.
+It is dedicated to preserving the heritage and craft of quilting and patchwork in the UK.
 The Guild has its Head Office and Museum at St Anthony’s Hall, Peasholme Green in York where it moved in 2008 after many years searching for a suitable home.

-The Guild has divided the British Isles into 18 different regions, so one of them should be near you.
+The Guild divided the British Isles into 18 different regions, so one of them should be near you.
 To find more information click here.

-Marilyn first tried patchwork when living in Naples, but it was not until she lived in the States that she became truly hooked.
+Marilyn first tried patchwork when she lived in Naples, but only became really interested after she lived in the United States.
 She joined The Guild in about 1996 and has had such fun ever since.

 She says she is still a very average quilter.

-Marilyn is looking forward to being part of the next step in The Guild’s history and still having fun and making more friends along the way.
+Marilyn is looking forward to being part of the next step in The Guild’s history.
+And, of course, still having fun and making more friends along the way.

 Thanks to everyone who has voted for our project “Unfolding the Quilts”, based at the Quilt Museum and Gallery, York in the ‘Best Heritage Project’ category of the National Lottery Awards 2011.